 You may choose dependent life insurance or change the amount of your dependent's coverage during the annual enrollment period.
 The choices you make during this enrollment period are effective January 1, 2009.
-However, coverage may be delayed if you are not actively at work, or your coverage choice requires evidence of insurability (proof of good health).
+However, coverage may be delayed if you are not actively at work due to illness or injury, or your coverage choice requires evidence of insurability (proof of good health).